clementbernardd/Count-Based-Exploration/README.md

 | ![](/images/count_based_logo.png) |

+# Description

+- `gif` : The gif folder where all the results of the models are saved
+- `images` : The images used for either the notebooks or the report
+- `models` : The models parameters
+- `notebooks` : The notebooks used during the project
+- `python` : The python files used (like the architectures of the models)
+- `requirements.txt` : The version of the library used
+- `results` : The results of the training
+- `zip` : A zip file where the `gif`, `models`, `python` and `results` are compressed to be used in a notebook

 # Results

 We have trained 2 tabular methods (Q-learning and Sarsa) and 3 Deep RL methods (DQN, DDQN and Dueling DQN) on 4 different environments : Taxi, Acrobot, Cartpole and Mountain Car.